First published April 2026 | Words and photos by Luke Digweed | Read time 25 minutes | 3 comments

 [View Metro Map]

-Each station is equipped with both cash-only machines and card/app machines, yet there is little clear signage to distinguish between them.
-It is easy to find yourself standing at a cash-only machine, tapping your card in vain and wondering why your ticket is not being read.
+There are three main payment methods: cash, bank card, and selected domestic mobile apps.
+Vietnamese citizens may also be able to use their national ID card for access and payment.
+Each station is equipped with both cash machines and card/app machines, but there is often little signage to distinguish between them.
+It is easy to find yourself standing at a cash-only machine, tapping your card in vain and wondering why nothing is happening.

-Like most unfamiliar systems when travelling abroad, learning how the metro ticketing works takes time and patience.
-That said, after using both payment methods multiple times, the lack of signage and intuitive logic left me feeling frustrated and occasionally foolish.
-People don’t like being made to feel stupid.
-Running two ticketing systems simultaneously is a clear design flaw and should be addressed sooner rather than later.
+Like many unfamiliar systems when travelling abroad, the metro ticketing process takes a little patience.
+But after using the different methods several times, I still found the lack of signage and intuitive logic frustrating.
+People do not like being made to feel stupid.
+Running multiple ticketing systems side by side is a clear design flaw, and one that would benefit from being addressed sooner rather than later.

 Paying by Cash:

 To pay with cash, use the more conventional-looking ticket machines.
-Select your destination and insert your money.
-You will be issued a plastic MetroCard, for which a small deposit is charged and refunded upon return of the card.
-The machines are unforgiving towards crumpled banknotes, so it helps to keep your Vietnamese currency as flat and crease-free as possible.
-At the ticket gates, tap or swipe your card on the sensor on top of the gate to both enter and exit the platform.
+Select your destination, insert your money, and collect your ticket.
+Depending on the fare selected, the machine may issue a reusable plastic fare card.
+A small deposit is charged and refunded when the card is returned after use.
+The machines are not especially forgiving of crumpled banknotes, so it helps to keep your Vietnamese currency as flat and crease-free as possible.
+Cash machines accept notes up to 100,000VND.
+However, 200,000VND and 500,000VND are not accepted.
+At the gates, tap or swipe your card on the reader to enter and exit the platform.

-The machine produces a paper ticket with a QR code, which must be scanned at the gate.
-The scanner is mounted on the underside of the gate unit, making it difficult to locate.
-Try not to crumple your ticket, as scanning a bent QR code can quickly become an exercise in frustration.
+The machine produces a paper ticket with a QR code.
+This must be scanned at the gate.
+Be aware that the scanner is mounted on the underside of the gate unit and can be surprisingly difficult to locate the first time you use it.
+Also, try not to crumple your ticket: scanning a bent QR code can be an exercise in frustration, especially with a queue behind you.

 Paying by the Metro App (via Bank Card):